Chapter 7 : Seven.

 "Oh."
 Madeline understood what he'd meant by his inflection, she hardly believed it though, there was naught in her to do such a thing to someone.
 He sighed, almost laughing as his hand found the back of his neck in a motion she'd become so familiar with.

 "Gods, Alice was right.
 You're a fucking fairy."
 It was almost a whisper for he was close now, too close.
+His fingers brushed one of the loose curls haloing her face.
 But Madeline only had half a mind, and it seemed to be the half unable to deal with such things.
 She hardly knew what breathing was, let alone words for protest.

 "I don't even know what that means, Elliot," she managed finally, barely registering the grin that appeared on his lips before she found herself nestled between the opening of his jacket, against his damp shirt.
 If she thought about it later, which for sanity's sake she prayed she wouldn't, Madeline decided she'd imagine he'd pulled her to him.
 It wasn't exactly a lie, she just wasn't entirely sure; a small part of her felt too glad to be there, and she couldn't help but wonder if that part had done something to the space between them itself.